drakesong/data_structures/README.md

 #### Occidental College, Los Angeles, California

 ###### HW Handout:
-This homework is out of 150 points, with 15 points of extra credit.
-Any code and writing you submit must be your work and yours alone.

-3. (50 points) Implement the following graph search algorithms.
+1. Implement the following graph search algorithms.
 For the purpose of this assignment, if two nodes have the same depth/breadth/priority, your code should select nodes based on their alphabetical ordering.

     a.
 Depth First Search